Create a

 The rising prevalence and use of contingent workers

 Understanding the true percentage of the total US working population engaged in contingent work is complex, as many people participate in the gig economy as secondary employment.
-In fact, the US Bureau of Labor Statistics (BLS) has recently issued a request for commentary on the questions it asks in the “Contingent Work Supplement” (CWS) of the Current Population Survey earlier this year.
-The request is relative to the proposed data's necessity, value, and accuracy.
+In fact, the US Bureau of Labor Statistics (BLS) recently issued a request for public comment on the questions it asks in the “Contingent Work Supplement” (CWS) of the Current Population Survey, released earlier this year.
+The request concerns the necessity, value, and accuracy of the proposed data.
 Nonetheless, its most recent estimates are that about 16-17% of American workers were either independent contractors or temporarily employed.
-Statista estimates are much higher, projecting the number to be 59M (36% of the total workforce) this year, with steady growth to 90.1 M in 2028.
+Statista estimates are much higher, projecting the number at 59M (36% of the total workforce) this year, with steady growth to 90.1M in 2028.
 It predicts that over the next few years, that number will increase to 86.5 million freelance workers (50.9 percent of the total U.S. workforce).

 Developing a contingent workforce strategy